goodguyry/AriaComponents/src/Menu/README.md

 **`'menu.init'`**

-> Fired after the component is initialized.
+Fired after the component is initialized.

 `event.detail.instance` The class instance from which the event originated.

+**`'menu.stateChange'`**

+Fired after inner Disclosure state is updated.

+`event.detail.instance` The class instance from which the event originated.

+`event.detail.activeDisclosure` The current expanded submenu.

 **`'menu.destroy'`**

-> Fired after the component is destroyed.
+Fired after the component is destroyed.

 `event.detail.instance` The class instance from which the event originated.